n0v1c3/vira/README.md

 ### Report

-This is an example of a typical jira issue report:
+This is an example of a typical jira issue report (except the report looks colorized and fancy in vim):

 ```
 ┌─────────────────────────────────┐